Sarverjii/CurrencyConverter/README.md

 ## Overview

 The Currency Converter App allows users to convert amounts between different currencies.
 It supports conversion rates to and from Indian Rupees (INR) and includes popular currencies such as USD, Yen, and Euro.
-The app features a clean and modern UI, and it supports both light and dark themes.
+The app features a clean and modern UI.

 ## Screenshots